 Leading consumers to critical info

-The Consumer Financial Protection Bureau (CFPB) offers an abundance of financial education resources, which were previously buried within the site’s information architecture.
-My team conducted extensive research to create a new architecture for consumer content that resulted in surfacing key money topics in the site’s main navigation.
+The Consumer Financial Protection Bureau (CFPB) has many financial education resources, but they were buried within the site’s information architecture.
+My team conducted extensive research to create a new architecture and surface key money topics in the site’s main navigation.
+As we prepared to launch the new navigation, we turned to designing landing pages to introduce the money topics and route consumers to critical information.

-My role
+My contributions

 1.